tjmabey/python-datastructures/README.md

 # python-datastructures
-a variety of data structures implemented in python
+this is a collection of data structures that i have created in python 3